Home Nostalgic Piso Chichirya in the 90s

 For a handful of Lumpia Shanghai chichirya, which comes with three pieces that are crunchy and salty in just the right amounts, kids in the 1990s would crowd around nearby sari-sari stores.

-They would dissolve in our mouths and gradually turn our teeth a bright and enjoyable orange color!
+They would dissolve in our mouths and gradually turn our teeth into a bright and enjoyable orange color!

 Order a pack of Lumpia at: